jwmiller5/Compliance/compliance/regulatory/offering-HITRUST.md

 **Does Microsoft provide guidance for my organization to implement appropriate controls when using Office 365?**

-Yes, you can find recommended customer actions in Compliance Score, cross-Microsoft Cloud solutions that help your organization meet complex compliance obligations when using cloud services.
-Specifically, for HITRUST CSF, we recommend that you perform risk assessments using the NIST 800-53 and NIST CSF assessments in Compliance Score.
+Yes, you can find recommended customer actions in Compliance Manager, cross-Microsoft Cloud solutions that help your organization meet complex compliance obligations when using cloud services.
+Specifically, for HITRUST CSF, we recommend that you perform risk assessments using the NIST 800-53 and NIST CSF assessments in Compliance Manager.
 In the assessments, we provide you with step-by-step guidance and the Microsoft solutions you can use to implement your data protection controls.
-You can learn more about Compliance Score in [Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager).
+You can learn more about Compliance Manager in [Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager).

 ### Use Microsoft Purview Compliance Manager to assess your risk